Our Story

 My continued exploration of grief comes in around chronic illness.
 I have multiple chronic illness diagnoses (ME/CFS, PCOS, MCAS, and idiopathic angioedema etc), though some of what is happening with my health is still a mystery.
 Given our lousy healthcare system here in America, I’m not entirely sure the root cause will ever be found.
 Anxiety and depression are part of my experiences at times, too, as the mystery part of being chronically alive can get to me.
 For the most part, I pass as abled which, as Cath said above, has both advantages and disadvantages.

 I’m a Certified Appreciative Inquiry and Whole Systems Coach, and a graduate of Carnegie Mellon University, holding double degrees in Literary and Cultural Theory and Creative Writing.
 I also hold a minor degree from Chatham College in Early Childhood Development.
+My ordination as Reverend is non-denominational.
 I interned for three years at Family Communications (FCI) on production of Mister Rogers Neighborhood back in the day.
 I have authored several books including Mrs. Duck and the Woman, Flash Of Life, and 1000 Permissions Granted.
 I have contributed to publications such as They Were Still Born, Journal of Family Social Work, Living With Grief, Elegy, and more.
 For more about my heARTwork, see GriefAndCreativity.com.